Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Cloud water droplet dynamics and statistics

-According to statistically steady homogeneous isotropic turbulence inside of the cloud bulk, we expect that PDF of $s({\bm X},t)$ converges to the Gaussian distribution.
-Particles, which are advected in the cloud bulk are affected by differently long intervals of super- and subsaturation.
-Figure \ref{fig:individual_tracers}c confirms this point; we reproduce the Gaussian statistics in the Lagrangian frame which agrees consistently with the Eulerian analysis (that is not shown here).
+According to statistically steady homogeneous isotropic bulk turbulence, we expect that PDF of $s({\bm X},t)$ converges to the Gaussian distribution in the core with sub-Gaussian tails.
+Particles, which are advected in the turbulent volume are affected by differently long intervals of super- and subsaturation.
+Figure \ref{fig:individual_tracers}c confirms this point; we reproduce the Gaussian statistics in the core with the sub-Gaussian tails in the Lagrangian frame which agrees consistently with the Eulerian analysis which was dispayed in Fig. \ref{fig:sub_gaus_and_iso_diss}.

 The evaporation and condensation processes of the cloud droplets depend on the character of corresponding mixing regime as shown in several field measurements and controlled laboratory experiments, see e.g. refs. \cite{Beals2015,Chandrakar2016,Chandrakar2020}.
 As discussed already above in the introduction, the mixing regime is defined by a Damk\"ohler number.
 For cloud droplet evaporation, we take $\textrm{Da}_d$ in (\ref{eq:param}).
 In the homogeneous mixing regime for $\textrm{Da}_d\ll1$, droplets evaporate with almost equal rate while in the inhomogeneous mixing regime evaporation rates of different droplets are different, i.e., some droplets can evaporate completely while others are not evaporated at all.
-The second thermodynamic process of interest, the saturation relaxation of the water vapour content, is parameterised by the Damköhler number $\textrm{Da}_s$ in eq. (\ref{eq:param}).
-In case of inhomogeneous mixing with $\textrm{Da}_s>1$, regions of a cloud are saturated much faster than they are mixed by the turbulence.
+Here, the cloud droplet evaporation is a homogeneous mixing process which explains the Gaussian distribution of the cloud droplet radii.
+The PDFs are without far-tails as they were seen in Kumar et al. \cite{Kumar2014} for the edge of the cloud.
+The second thermodynamic process of interest, the saturation relaxation of the water vapour content, is parameterised by the second Damköhler number $\textrm{Da}_s$ in eq. (\ref{eq:param}).
+The corresponding relaxation time $\tau_s$ of the passive supersaturation field is of the order of $\tau_L$.
+All three runs fall into the category of inhomogeneous mixing with $\textrm{Da}_s\gtrsim 1$, which implies that regions of a cloud are saturated slightly faster than they are mixed by the turbulence.
+The vapour field is stirred by the fluid turbulence, fluctuations of $s({\bm x},t)$ are effectively sustained in a statistically steady state, and the relaxation time scale $\tau_s \lesssim \tau_L$.